 FAQs:

-MS 70 is the highest possible grade on the Sheldon Scale, indicating a coin that is in perfect, uncirculated condition.
-An MS 70 coin shows no post-production imperfections under 5x magnification, with full original mint luster and a sharp, well-defined strike.
+MS 70 is the highest grade on the Sheldon 70-point scale, indicating a coin that is in perfect condition with no visible imperfections under 5x magnification.
+These coins exhibit full original luster, a sharp strike, and no post-production blemishes, making them highly sought after by collectors.